mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 12 May 2025

-- The average temperature today is 14.12˚C,
+- The average temperature today is 14.42˚C,
-- With highs of 14.99˚C and lows of 13.25˚C,
+- With highs of 14.73˚C and lows of 13.73˚C,
-- It may feel like 13.86˚C with broken clouds
+- It may feel like 14.11˚C with overcast clouds
-- The wind speed is 2.24m/s and visibility is 10000m
+- The wind speed is 1.79m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 87%
+- The pressure is 1010hPa and humidity is 84%
 - The sun will rise at 04:19 and set at 19:50

 <!-- weather_marker ends -->